open-mmlab/mmdetection/docs/en/user_guides/config.md

 ### Use intermediate variables in configs

 Some intermediate variables are used in the configs files, like `train_pipeline`/`test_pipeline` in datasets.
-It's worth noting that when modifying intermediate variables in the children configs, user need to pass the intermediate variables into corresponding fields again.
+It's worth noting that when modifying intermediate variables in the children configs, users need to pass the intermediate variables into corresponding fields again.
-For example, we would like to use multi scale strategy to train a Mask R-CNN. `train_pipeline`/`test_pipeline` are intermediate variable we would like modify.
+For example, we would like to use a multi-scale strategy to train a Mask R-CNN. `train_pipeline`/`test_pipeline` are intermediate variables we would like to modify.

 ```python
 _base_ = './mask-rcnn_r50_fpn_1x_coco.py'